-General and Local Anesthesia Require Vitamin B12
+General and Local Anesthetic Require Vitamin B12

-Use of Laughing Gas in Anesthesia
+Use of Nitrous Oxide in Anesthesia

 Vitamin B12 Deficiency Through Laughing Gas

 Vitamin B12 deficiency can easily occur when the vitamin requirement increases.
 This can sometimes lead to very severe B12 deficiency symptoms – ranging from depression, to the destruction of nerves in the limbs and spinal cord, to severe amnesia.

 Nerve damage occurs particularly often here, since B12 is responsible for the development of the protective layer over the nerves (myelin sheath).
 Typical symptoms that indicate the beginnings of nerve damage are numbness or tingling sensations in the limbs, which usually occur a few days after anesthesia when the myelin sheaths have been worn down.

 Upon the occurrence of B12 deficiency symptoms after anesthesia, there is an urgent need for action to prevent permanent damage.

 Anesthesia and Vitamin B12 Deficiency

 The effect of nitrous oxide is particularly critical when the drug is used on people who already have a latent B12 deficiency before an operation.

 “Patients with vitamin B12 deficiency are exceedingly sensitive to neurologic deterioration following nitrous oxide anesthesia.
 If unrecognised, the neurologic deterioration becomes irreversible and may result in death” (6).